SOCRA-EPITA-SIGL-2024/web-api/README.md

 This distance **must** be computed using the `distance` function provided by the template.

+Gardens returned should have its **distance lower or equal** than the radius provided by the consumer (e.g. `?radius=15`).

+`radius` are always considered in km.

 You have an example how to use this method in the [distance from the eiffel tower service provided by the template](https://github.com/SOCRA-EPITA-SIGL-2024/web-api-template#distance-from-eiffel-tower-service)

 ## Step 2: Deploy your web API